Noha-A-Thabet/Noha-A-Thabet/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=noha-a-thabet&label=Profile%20views&color=0e75b6&style=flat" alt="noha-a-thabet" /> </p>

-- 🔭 A Front-End developer with a strong focus on front-end skills like JavaScript , React , Tailwind CSS , HTML , CSS , BootStrap.
+- 🔭 A Front-End developer with a strong focus on front-end skills like JavaScript , React , Tailwind CSS , MUI , HTML , CSS , BootStrap.
 My goal is to create user-friendly websites , Understanding User Needs and tackle web development challenges.
 I stay updated by continuously learning to keep pace with the industry changes.

 - 🌎 Based in Berlin
 - 📫You Can Connect me at **nohaashraf25@outlook.com**